Planning Applications

 What happens to a development application after it is submitted?

-The process through which your application goes will depend on the size, type and complexity of the proposal.
+The process through which your application goes will depend on whether it is a single house development to be determined by the CEO and the type and complexity of the proposal.
+Community consultation is governed by local planning policy 6.

 What to do if you are aggrieved by a decision of the Council?